fancytigerdustball/sudoku-solver/README.md

 In my sudoku book, the puzzles are graded in stars.

-solve.py can solve most ⭐⭐⭐ ones, but 4 would leave it (and me) stumped.
+solve.py can solve most ⭐⭐⭐ ones, but 4 would leave it stumped.